Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 • Review responses (whether and how businesses respond)

 Implementing a consistent review generation strategy can provide ongoing SEO benefits while building social proof.
-According to local SEO experts, businesses that respond to at least 40% of their reviews tend to rank higher in local search results than those who don’t engage with reviews.
+Businesses that respond to at least 40% of their reviews tend to rank higher in local search results than those who don’t engage with reviews.

 Responding to Reviews: Best Practices